Negative self-talk is a habit. It hurts our self-esteem.

 - I could have spent more time considering before I make a purchase.

-- I could have been more mindful with what I eat.
+- I could have been more mindful of what I eat.

 2. Replace “I have to” with “I choose to”.